Code-Institute-Submissions/milestone_2_rpoas/README.md

 ## To Do
 ### Readme
 x Fix links to wireframes
-- Home Wireframe
+x Home Wireframe

 ### Home Page
-x Add Gallery of committee members
-- Hover over/Click on faces for more info
+x Add Gallery of committee members x Hover over/Click on faces for more info

 ### Sign Up
 x Form